What is the Power of YOU?

 OR graduate from a Saint Paul public, alternative, or participating charter high school,

-OR graduate from one of the partnering expansion schools (listed below) in 2014:
+OR graduate from one of our additional partner schools in 2015:

 - Brooklyn Center